-- and has reached the age of sixty (60) years, may upon retirement, at his or her own request and at the direction of the chief justice of the supreme court, subject to the retiree's physical and mental competence, be assigned to perform such services as a magistrate of the district court as the chief judge of the district court shall prescribe.
-When so assigned and performing such service, the district court clerk/magistrate shall have all the powers and authority of a magistrate of the district court but otherwise shall have no powers and nor be authorized to perform any judicial duties.
-Such a retired district court magistrate shall not be counted in the number of magistrates provided - 9 (g)(h) The provisions of this section shall be afforded liberal construction. - 8-8-16.2.
+- and has reached the age of sixty (60) years, may upon retirement, at their own request and at the direction of the chief justice of the supreme court, subject to the retiree's physical and mental competence, be assigned to perform such services as a magistrate of the district court as the chief judge of the district court shall prescribe.
+When so assigned, and while performing such service, the district court clerk/magistrate shall have all the powers and authority of a magistrate of the district court, but at all other times shall not have the powers and authority of a magistrate of the district court.
+A retired district court magistrate acting under the authority of this subsection shall not be counted in the number of magistrates provided by law for the district court. - 9 (g)(h) The provisions of this section shall be afforded liberal construction. - 8-8-16.2.
 District court clerk/magistrate. (a) Any person who is a member of the bar of Rhode Island may be appointed district court clerk/magistrate by the chief judge in his or her capacity as administrative head of the court, subject to the advice and consent of the senate.
 The district court clerk/magistrate shall hold that office for a term of ten (10) years and until a successor is appointed and qualified.
 Nothing herein shall be construed to prohibit the assignment of the district court clerk/magistrate to more than one such term, subject to the advice and consent of the senate.
 The district court clerk/magistrate shall have the power to hear and determine any matters that may be assigned to the district court clerk/magistrate by the chief judge all to the same effect as if done by a judge of the district court, including, but not limited to, matters relating to the determination of, monitoring, collection and payment of restitution and court ordered fines, fees and costs or the ordering of community service in lieu of or in addition to the payment of restitution, fines, fees and costs, consistent with other provisions of the general laws. - (b) The clerk/magistrate may be authorized: